 Educators clearly understand the importance of assessing the social and emotional skills of their students, due in part to the growing national recognition of the importance of these competencies.
 Increasingly, schools are putting systems in place to teach these skills.
 With quality SEL assessments, schools can measure students’ social and emotional competencies, utilize the data to guide SEL instruction, and demonstrate that educators and leadership are effectively implementing an SEL framework in their schools, districts, and states.
 In this way, quality SEL assessments can contribute to school accountability systems.

-A handful of SEL assessments, including Aperture Ed’s DESSA, have sufficient reliability and validity to effectively measure students’ social and emotional competencies.
+A handful of SEL assessments, including Aperture Education’s DESSA, have sufficient reliability and validity to effectively measure students’ social and emotional competencies.
 The DESSA in particular is an effective formative measure that can be used to guide instruction within a Response to Intervention (RtI) framework.
 The full assessment can be administered at the beginning of the school year, and quick mini-probes can be administered throughout the year to determine if students are showing measurable growth.
 Educators can document progress as students attain these SEL skills and modify their instructional strategies if students are not making the expected gains.

 Students’ social and emotional skills can be impacted by many factors in and out of the classroom, which makes it difficult to hold educators solely responsible for teaching these skills.
 Yet effective SEL instruction is essential to students’ success, and quality SEL assessments such as the DESSA can be used to ensure schools are developing and supporting the social and emotional skills of all students.